 CPS Energy is an innovative and strategic utility company driving clean energy and energy efficiency through multiple paths, including its New Energy Economy (NEE), Vision 2020, and the Save for Tomorrow Energy Plan (STEP).
 Through the New Energy Economy, 400 MW of solar is being installed.
 The mega solar deal with a more than $1 billion annual economic impact will fulfill the Vision 2020 goal of achieving 1,500 megawatts (MW) of renewable energy power, or 20% of total generation capacity, by 2020.
 Meanwhile, STEP calls for saving 771 MW – the equivalent of a large power plant – by 2020.
 Energy efficiency technology provided by NEE partners along with rebates, incentives and a robust weatherization program are all tracking towards the STEP goal.

 Commercial and Industrial Rebates

-Designed to help make your business operation more energy efficient, CPS Energy offers rebates for Heating & Cooling Equipment, Reflective Roof Products, Commercial Lighting, Premium Efficiency Motors, Innovative Technologies, Solar Photovoltaic and Incentives for New Commercial Construction and Demand Response.
+Designed to help make your business operation more energy efficient, CPS Energy offers rebates for Heating & Cooling Equipment, Commercial Lighting, Premium Efficiency Motors, Innovative Technologies, and Incentives for New Commercial Construction and Demand Response.
 For more information on CPS Energy and industrial rebates, click here.

-Windtricity is the green energy program that enables your company to purchase clean, renewable power from West Texas and coastal wind farms.
+CPS Energy’s Renewable Energy option allows CPS Energy’s customers to offset a portion or all their energy needs with renewable energy.
 CPS Energy currently acquires 1,059 MW of wind-generated electricity, making the utility the largest municipal purchaser of wind energy in the U.S.